 9. Peppermint

-Peppermint is a hybrid mint plant used to flavour candy and refreshing summertime drinks.
+Peppermint is a hybrid mint plant used to flavor candy and refreshing summertime drinks.
 True peppermint (Mentha piperita) cannot be grown from seed, and can only be propagated from a piece of the mother plant.
 Peppermint tends to have purple in its stems (in comparison to green in other common garden mints).

 Peppermint is a sun-loving perennial herb that thrives in rich, moist soil.
 Like its mint relatives, peppermint is an exceedingly vigorous plant that should be constrained to a planter pot whenever possible.
 It’s not uncommon for peppermint runners to eventually escape their pot if not harvested often!